Hoodstrats/Hoodstrats.github.io/LADReleases.md

 ---
-layout: post
+layout: page
-title: TEST POST
+title: L.A.D Releases
-subtitle: WE TESTING
-tags: [books, test]
+tags: [project,programming,tool]
 ---
 This is a test to see if this works.